 So yeah, you barely need to do add anything else since chickpeas are full of great nutrients, but let's go for broke and throw in some fresh zucchini.
 Zucchini will double down on fiber, maganese and folate and even give you some added Vitamin C. This vegan scramble will work with any veg you like, so feel free to mix and match with your favorite fresh herbs.

 With a vegan chickpea scramble like this, I don't miss animal based scrambled eggs anymore.
 Whether your vegan or not, try using more chickpeas in your diet for a healthy boost to your day.

 - 1/2 cup vegetable broth

 - Place the chickpea flour and vegetable broth in a glass bowl and whisk until smooth.

-- Heat a medium sized pan over medium-high heat and add oil.
+- Heat a medium-sized pan over medium-high heat and add oil.
 Once warm, add the onions and sauté until translucent.
-Then add the zucchini and cook about 5 minutes until the vegetables begins to brown.
-As the vegetables cook, season with salt, pepper and thyme and stir until incorporated.
+Then add the zucchini and cook about 5 minutes until the vegetables begin to brown.
+As the vegetables cook, season with salt, pepper, and thyme and stir until incorporated.

 - Pour the chickpea flour-broth mixture over the vegetables and stir with a wooden spoon.
 It will begin to form clumps.
 Mix and break up as it continues to cook, for about 5-10 minutes.
 Once it's no longer wet and the raw flour taste has been cooked off, your scramble is complete.